BIGJRA/BIGJRA.github.io/rejuv.md

     Berry.*

 -   Give her 5 Occa Berries after either farming them or using the stash we bought earlier.
-You’ll get a *Passho Berry.* Either farm four more or put off this quest until we get our next department store stamp, when we’ll be able to buy more.
+You'll get a *Passho Berry.* Either farm four more or put off this quest until we get our next department store stamp, when we'll be able to buy more.

 -   Talk to ICSW again, then head to the berry store downstairs.